transatlantic-comppsych/fmriprep-group-report/README.md

 # FMRIPrep Group Report
 [![Run Python Tests](https://github.com/nimh-comppsych/fmriprep-group-report/actions/workflows/ci.yml/badge.svg)](https://github.com/nimh-comppsych/fmriprep-group-report/actions/workflows/ci.yml)

-Fmriprep produces a bunch of subject level reports and each subject level report has many sub-reports.
-I've found it's easier to review things if all of the sub-reports of a given type are consolidated into a single page.
-Fmriprep produces a bunch of subject level reports ([like](https://nimh-comppsych.github.io/fmriprep-group-report/fmriprepgr/test/data/fmriprep/sub-20900.html) [this](https://nimh-comppsych.github.io/fmriprep-group-report//fmriprepgr/test/data/fmriprep/sub-22293.html)) and each subject level report has many sub-reports.
+Fmriprep produces a bunch of subject level reports and each subject level report has many sub-reports and each subject level report has many sub-reports.
 I've found it's easier to review things if all of the sub-reports of a given type are consolidated into a single page ([like](https://nimh-comppsych.github.io/fmriprep-group-report/fmriprepgr/test/data/fmriprep/group/consolidated_dseg_000.html) [this](https://nimh-comppsych.github.io/fmriprep-group-report//fmriprepgr/test/data/fmriprep/group/consolidated_reconall_000.html)).
 The consolidated pages also let you perform the qc serverlessly on each page and download a tsv of your ratings.
 This package will make a set of consolidated reports from a fmriprep output directory.
-In principle, if the provided fmriprep output directory follow any of the two path settings described on the [Paths](#paths) section below, the code should run for any fmriprep version.
-Note, that we tested the code on fmriprep versions 21.0.0, 20.2.3, 20.0.6.
+In principle, if the provided fmriprep output directory follows any of the two path settings described on the [Paths](#paths) section below, the code should run for any fmriprep version.
+Note that code was tested with fmriprep versions 21.0.0, 20.2.3, 20.0.6.

 ## How to install:
 `pip install fmriprep-group-report`